adbu42/WPI_inpainting/README.md

 ### get_pnsr_and_ssim.py

 Outputs the pnsr, ssim, mse and l1-loss between two direcories with documents.
+Both directories should contain images.
+The script only compares images which have the same name in both directories.
+The ground truth and the removed-handwriting image should both have the same resolution and size.
 Usage:
 ```
 get_pnsr_and_ssim.py --ground-truth "directory with the ground-truth images" --removed-handwriting "directory with the inpainted images"